jrwhite17/terraform-project/README.md

 ### Goals
 1.	**Folder structure and skeleton.
 Perfection is not necessary.**<br />
 See terraform and terragrunt directories and more detailed information below.
+**Note:** The generic-random module generates a random deployment_id for the terraform resources and random_password for the database.<br />
+The deployment_id keeps terraform resource names unique, allowing for multiple deployments in the development environment.<br />
+This module is intended to be generic as it's outputs deployment_id and random_password could be use for other environment specific modules (such as Azure, GCP, VMware, etc.)<br />

 2.	**DRY code and achieve maximum reusability.**<br />
 See terraform and terragrunt directories.
-Terragrunt (a wrapper around Terraform) is used to abstract the terraform modules and provide environment specific characteristics for each targeted environment (development, test and production).
+Terragrunt (a wrapper around Terraform) is used to abstract the terraform modules and provide environment specific characteristics for each targeted environment (development, test and production).<br />
 An example of this can be found in the /terrafrom/terragrunt directory.
-The environment folder structure contains AWS Account -> AWS Region -> Specific Environment Configuration.
+The environment folder structure contains AWS Account -> AWS Region -> Specific Environment Configuration.<br />
 Terragrunt will orchestrate environment specific inputs and dependencies between the Terraform modules (located in the /terraform/modules directory).

 3.	**List of tools to validate terraform code**<br />